 In the streets outside, there were sculptures here and there.
 Some in stone that probably belongs to history and some in metal that is probably from this era.
 There are small stalls selling local brands and handmade items.
 I also saw a version of our local cycle rickshaws there.
-Like most European cities Budapest also has an excellent public transport system with a combination of underground metro, trams, and buses.
+Like most European cities, it also has an excellent public transport system with a combination of underground metro, trams, and buses.
 Though I think the best way to explore these cities is on foot.
-People in Budapest do walk a lot; so do in Rome as the Romans do.
+People in the city do walk a lot; so do in Rome as the Romans do.

 Recommend you to read following travel blog posts on tourist attractions of Budapest, Hungary.